-VAT (currently at 20 per cent rate) is applied on equipment and machinery imported for investment purposes, but the Law on VAT (No. 7928, dated 27 April 1995) establishes a VAT deferral scheme for such equipment and machinery.
+VAT (currently at a 20 per cent rate) is applied on equipment and machinery imported for investment purposes, but the Law on VAT (No. 7928, dated 27 April 1995) establishes a VAT deferral scheme for such equipment and machinery.
 Accordingly, the payment of VAT is deferred for up to 12 months from the import of machinery and equipment.
-The deferral period can exceed 12 months upon approval of the minister of finance when the investment period (ie, period between importation of machinery and commencement date of supplies of goods or services) will be longer than 12 months.
+The deferral period can exceed 12 months upon approval of the minister of finance when the investment period (namely, period between importation of machinery and commencement date of supplies of goods or services) will be longer than 12 months.
+Additionally, upon request of the person concerned, the unpaid VAT resulting from the above-mentioned scheme may be compensated with reimbursable VAT incurred from the same project.

-What restrictions are imposed on the processing, export or sale of minerals?
+23 What restrictions are imposed on the processing, export or sale of minerals?
 Are there any export quotas, licensing or other mechanisms that prevent producers from freely exporting their production?